First-Principles Insights into the Site Occupancy of Ta-Fe-Al C14 Laves Phases: Conclusions

 \begin{itemize} \item Al shows a strong preference for occupying the $2a$ sites across all Ta(Fe$_{1-x}$Al$_x$)$_2$ compositions.
 Full Al substitution at the $2a$ sites is energetically favorable, while configurations with partial occupancy at the $2a$ sites or Al substitution at the $6h$ sites result in higher energy configurations.

 \item The distribution of Al between adjacent Kagomé layers is symmetric in the lowest-energy configurations.
-Even Al distribution is energetically favorable, while configurations with one fully substituted Kagomé layer and the other unsubstituted, are the least stable.
+Even Al distribution is energetically favorable, while configurations with one fully substituted Kagomé layer and the other unsubstituted, are the least favorable.

+\item Ta$_4$Fe$_2$Al$_6$ is the only thermodynamically stable ternary Ta(Fe$_{1-x}$Al$_x$)$_2$ structure at 0 K, corresponding to the highest solubility limit of Al in Ta(Fe,Al)$_2$.
+Other compositions are thermodynamically metastable and are expected to decompose into more stable phases under equilibrium conditions.

-\item A phase diagram was constructed as a function of Al chemical potential, revealing that Fe$_6$Al$_2$Ta$_4$ and Fe$_2$Al$_6$Ta$_4$ exhibit the largest stability ranges, while other compositions remain metastable, exhibiting narrow or no stability windows.
+\item A defect phase diagram was constructed as a function of Al chemical potential, revealing that Fe$_6$Al$_2$Ta$_4$ and Fe$_2$Al$_6$Ta$_4$ dominate the largest chemical potential ranges, while other compositions remain less favorable, exhibiting narrow or no chemical potential windows.

-\item Anti-ferromagnetic ordering is generally the most stable magnetic configuration across all compositions.
-Although magnetic fluctuations and degenerate configurations suggest complex magnetic behavior, the influence of magnetism on phase stability is relatively minor compared to site occupancy.
+\item Anti-ferromagnetic ordering is generally the most favorable magnetic configuration across all compositions.
+Although magnetic fluctuations and degenerate configurations suggest complex magnetic behavior, the influence of magnetism on formation energy is relatively minor compared to site occupancy.

-\item Structural stability correlates with lattice distortion, with symmetry in the interlayer distances ($z_{2a-6h}/z^{\prime}_{2a-6h}$) emerging as a strong geometric descriptor, with minimal distortion correlating with stable configurations in even-numbered Al compositions.
+\item Site occupancy preference correlates with lattice distortion, with symmetry in the interlayer distances ($z_{2a-6h}/z^{\prime}_{2a-6h}$) emerging as a strong geometric descriptor, with minimal distortion correlating with favorable defect configurations in even-numbered Al compositions.

-\item The stable compositions identified theoretically align with experimentally synthesized Ta-Fe-Al Laves phases, though minor deviations in composition suggest heterogeneity in the chemical distribution or free energy contributions influencing phase stability.
+\item The favorable compositions identified theoretically align with experimentally synthesized Ta-Fe-Al Laves phases, though minor deviations in composition suggest heterogeneity in the chemical distribution or free energy contributions influencing the prominence of structural motifs.

 \end{itemize}